Mikhail-Mks/Virtual-reality-games-analysis/README.md

 ## Methodology
 - Description of analytical methods and tools used
 - Steps taken to ensure data accuracy and reliability
-- Data was cleaned using python, power query and excel
+- Data was cleaned using python, power query and Excel

 ## Analysis
 - Metrics and parameters used for analysis